sider/sider-docs/docs/enterprise/config.md

 #### `network_mode`

 `network_mode` is equivalent to the `--network` option of `docker run`.
+This is required because **runners** and Minio server must run on the same network and interact with each other.
 See [Network settings](https://docs.docker.com/engine/reference/run/#network-settings) for more details.

 #### `http_proxy`